-Prepare a 2 1/2″ binder strips by joining 8 jelly-roll strip to make up approximately 9 yard long.
+Prepare 2 1/2″ binder strips by joining 8 jelly-roll strips to make up approximately 9 yards long.

 Fold the strip into half (1 1/4″) and iron.

-1. Align the raw edges of the folded binder to the quilt edge, sew with walking foot of 1/4″ seam allowance around (refer the picture below for mitered corner).
+1. Align the raw edges of the folded binder to the quilt edge, sew with a walking foot of 1/4″ seam allowance around (refer to the picture below for mitered corner).

 2. Stop at about 2 1/2″ away from the beginning.